Junius Ho: Political career

 In May 2017, pro-democracy lawyer Kevin Yam published an article urging solicitors not to vote for Junius Ho in the election for the governing council of the Law Society of Hong Kong.
 Ho sued for defamation but failed to be re-elected, securing only 572 of 8,148 votes, coming last.
 In the 2019 District Council elections, Ho with 2,626 votes lost his seat to his rival Lo Chun-yu who had 1,213 more votes.

 In December 2021, Hong Kong Free Press reported that Ho's voting power in the 2021 Hong Kong legislative election was approximately 7,215 times more than that of an ordinary citizen, as he was a member of the Election Committee and thus could vote for the 40 Legislative Council members elected by the Election Committee constituency; an individual voter in the Heung Yee Kuk functional constituency; a representative of Ho K.C. & Fong Solicitors & Notaries which was a corporate voter in the Commercial (First) functional constituency; as well as being a regular voter in his geographical constituency, New Territories North.

+In November 2023, Chris Tang refuted Ho's claims that the Security Bureau was making too nice of a prison.
+Later, an SCMP editorial re-affirmed Tang's comments and said that the prison's upgrades were necessary.